 The Drug Enforcement Administration will give the public its 17th opportunity in 9 years to prevent pill abuse and drug theft by removing potentially dangerous expired, unused, and unwanted prescription drugs.
-Citizens can bring pills for disposal 10 a.m. to 2 p.m.
-April 27 to any of the drop boxes located at all police departments in Gwinnett or any of the Public Controlled Substance Disposal Locations.
+Residents can bring pills for disposal 10 a.m. to 2 p.m.
+April 27 to the drop boxes at the Sheriff’s Office at 2900 University Parkway in Lawrenceville; the Snellville Police Department at 2315 Wisteria Drive SW, in Snellville; or any of the Public Controlled Substance disposal locations.

 The DEA cannot accept liquids, needles or sharps, only pills or patches.
 The service is free and anonymous, no questions asked.